bottkars/bottkars.github.io/_posts/2022-07-07-Update_PPDM_Using_ansible.md

 ## why that ?
 Automation is everywhere.
 Automation should your standards.
 Automation should be based on (Rest) API´s.
 As our customers broadly use Ansible to automate standard IT Tasks, i created this Example use case to manage Dell PowerProtect Datamanager´s Update lifecycle.
-My Friend Preston De Guise has written a Nice Post on [PowerProtect Data Manager 19.11 – What’s New, and Updating](https://nsrd.info/blog/2022/07/05/powerprotect-data-manager-19-11-whats-new-and-updating/)
+My Friend Preston De Guise has written a nice Blogpost on [PowerProtect Data Manager 19.11 – What’s New, and Updating](https://nsrd.info/blog/2022/07/05/powerprotect-data-manager-19-11-whats-new-and-updating/)

 We will do all of his outlined steps to update a PowerProtect Datamanager from 19.10 to 19.11 using Ansible.